Login | Become a member

 Tom Davies | V. Sattui

 Tom Davies has always loved wine, and even hosted wine dinners with friends when he was in college.
 A native of Palm Springs, California, Tom graduated from Chico State University in 1979 with a degree in Business Management.
 He was so committed to getting into the wine business, he slept in a tent at the State Park in the Napa Valley to save money while searching for work.
 Impressed with his attitude and enthusiasm, Dario Sattui hired him in the summer of 1980 at $5 an hour to work in V. Sattui Winery’s tasting room and cellar.
 Tom was among the first 10 employees hired at V. Sattui.
-His great business sense and knowledge of the wine industry propelled him to the top where he now serves as President and Part-Owner.
+His great business sense and knowledge of the wine industry propelled him to the top where he now serves as President and Managing Partner.
 Tom served as co-Chair of NVG’s annual Harvest STOMP fundraiser in 2015.

 Suzanne Groth | Groth Vineyards & Winery